Architecture

 - Monitor container health

-- Manage SSL certificates via ACME (Let’s Encrypt)
+- Terminate SSL/TLS with automatic certificate management via ACME (Let’s Encrypt)

 - Track deployment history for rollbacks